-What are Kindle and Fire Tablet Special Offers?
+What are Kindle and Fire Tablet ad-supported devices?

-You may have come to this article wondering just what are Kindle and Fire tablet special offers, so let's take a minute to explain what this idea is.
+You may have come to this article wondering just what Kindle and Fire tablet special offers, or Ad-Supported devices, are, so let's take a minute to explain what this idea is.
 Amazon introduced the concept of devices with Special Offers a while back as a way to reduce the entry cost into the Kindle, and then later, the Fire Tablet ecosystems.

-Amazon has always offered relatively low-cost hardware, particularly during Prime Day, but it pitched the Special Offers as a way to offset those expenditures further.
-The devices with Special Offers, now called "Ad-Supported" devices, consist of lock screen/screensaver ads that are personalized to you based on your shopping preferences and browsing habits on Amazon.
+Amazon has always offered relatively low-cost hardware, particularly during major shopping events like Black Friday or Prime Day, but it pitched the Special Offers as a way to offset those expenditures further.
+The devices with Special Offers, now called Ad-Supported devices, consist of lock screen/screensaver ads that are personalized to you based on your shopping preferences and browsing habits on Amazon.

-Generally speaking, ordering an Ad-Supported Kindle or Fire Tablet device will save you around $15-$20 off the same product without those lock screen ads.
+Generally speaking, ordering an Ad-Supported Amazon device like one of the best Kindles or one of the best Fire tablets such as the high-end Kindle Oasis e-reader will save you around $15-$20 off the same product without those lock screen ads.
 That's not insignificant, even on an already inexpensive media consumption device.

-Amazon makes its money not from the sale of its devices, but rather the hook into its ecosystem of products and services.
-The company (rightly) figures that if it gets as many devices as possible into the hands of its customers at a low price, they are far more likely to continue consuming Amazon's content and order products from the e-commerce giant.
+Amazon makes its money not from the sale of its devices but rather the hook into its ecosystem of products and services.
+So the company (rightly) figures that if it gets as many devices as possible into the hands of its customers at a low price, they are far more likely to continue consuming Amazon's content and order products from the e-commerce giant.

 Lock screen ads are terrible, right?
 Not so fast...

 Right off the bat, many automatically scoff at the idea of paying for a content consumption device with ads front and center.
 I'm not sure why that's so objectionable, as we regularly willingly pay for ad-supported media (directly or indirectly).
-Just look at that magazine on your coffee table or heck, your TV or favorite website!
+Just look at that magazine on your coffee table or, heck, your favorite website!
 Ads regularly support and subsidize content delivery.

 The best part of all?
-Even if you get an Ad-Supported device and you hate it, then you can just pay to have the ads removed (in the device settings or through your Amazon account).
-You don't pay any extra over the initial difference; instead, you pay the balance between the Ad-Supported and non-Ad-Supported price.
+Even if you get an Ad-Supported device and hate it, you can just pay to have the ads removed (in the device settings or through your Amazon account).
+You don't pay any extra over the initial difference; instead, you pay the balance between the Ad-Supported and the version Without Ads.
 Seriously, if you're not sure if the ads will bother you, why not try this method?
 You may end up saving a few bucks.